 When will my Teeny Tiny find their feet?

 Feet are one of the most sensory-rich parts of your Teeny Tinies body.
-The soles of their feet are extremely sensitive to touch, and there are large concentrations of proprioceptors – these send information to your babies brain about where they are in space– so let’s support the finding of them.
+The soles of their feet are extremely sensitive to touch, and there are large concentrations of proprioceptors, these send information to your baby's brain about where they are in space.

-At birth your baby doesn’t even know they have feet – crazy I know but their awareness of their body develops often from top to toe – so those little wriggly toes at the end can take some time to be discovered.
+At birth your baby doesn’t even know they have feet, crazy I know, but their awareness of their body develops often from top to toe.
+Those little wriggly toes at the end of their body can take some time to be discovered.

-I will begin by lifting my legs in the air and then gazing at my wriggling toes, I may then reach out and hold onto my feet and even drawing them into my mouth.
+Your Teeny Tiny will begin by lifting their legs in the air and start gazing at their wriggling toes, they may then reach out and hold onto their feet and even draw them into their mouth.
 What a fabulous sensory experience.
 When any of these movements occur we would say your Teeny TIny has found their feet.
 They become the most favourite play item.

-What this movement may lead to is a movement I call Teddy Bear Rolls – when baby holds onto both feet with both hands and rocks from side to side.
+What this movement may lead to is a movement I call a Teddy Bear Roll, when baby holds onto each foot with their hands and rocks from side to side.
 This will most often lead to that very first independent movement milestone of rolling.
 A movement pattern we want to encourage.

-- Encourage massage – this is a firm touch not a tickling time.
+Encourage massage by using a firm touch, not a tickling time.